carrickcancloud/Terraform/anvil/README.md

     - Create an IAM User in the AWS Console with an access key for administrative access.
     - Run `aws configure --profile anvil-admin` to set up your credentials.
     - Run `gh auth login` to authenticate with GitHub.
-        - When prompted for authentication method, you can typically choose **"Login with a web browser"** for simplicity.
-This will open a browser tab to authorize `gh` CLI access.
+        - When prompted for authentication method, choose **"Paste your authentication token"** and use a **Classic Personal Access Token (PAT)**.
+This is the most reliable method for the `gh` CLI for initial setup.
-        - **Alternatively, for more granular control (recommended for production or long-term use), you can create a Personal Access Token (PAT):**
-            - Go to **GitHub.com > Settings > Developer settings > Personal access tokens > Fine-grained tokens**.
+            - Go to **GitHub.com > Settings > Developer settings > Personal access tokens > Tokens (classic)**.
+            - Click **"Generate new token (classic)"**.
+            - **Note:** Give it a descriptive name (e.g., "Project Anvil Setup").
+            - **Expiration:** Set an appropriate expiration (e.g., 7 or 30 days).
+            - **Select scopes:** You will need the following scopes:
+                - `repo` (full control of private and public repositories)
+                - `admin:org` (read and write organization and team membership, only if creating repos in an Org)
+                - `workflow` (access GitHub Actions workflows)
-            - Generate a new token with at least:
+            - Generate token and **immediately copy the token string**.
-              - `Actions` (Read and write)
-              - `Administration` (Read and write)
-              - `Contents` (Read and write)
-              - `Environments` (Read and write)
-              - `Secrets` (Read and write)
-            - Repository permissions, scoped to the repositories you'll create or "All repositories."
-            - When running `gh auth login`, choose "Paste your authentication token" and paste your PAT.
+            - Paste this token when `gh auth login` prompts you.
+        - **Alternatively, you can try "Login with a web browser"** for simplicity, but if you encounter permission errors during repository creation, you may need to use a PAT as described above.
+        - *(For future reference: Fine-grained Personal Access Tokens offer more granular control and are recommended for production environments.
+If you wish to use one, ensure it has `Administration`, `Contents`, `Secrets`, `Environments`, `Actions` and `Workflows` permissions all set to `Read and write`.)
+I recommend using a PAT Classic Token for initial setup.*

 ---